arangodb/docs/3.8/aql/functions-arangosearch.md

 ----------------

 Search functions can be used in a [SEARCH operation](operations-search.html) to form an ArangoSearch expression to filter a View.
-The functions control the ArangoSearch functionality without having a returnable value in AQL.
+Most functions can also be used without a View and the `SEARCH` keyword, but will then not be accelerated by a View index.

 ### ANALYZER()

-`ANALYZER(expr, analyzer)`
+`ANALYZER(expr, analyzer) → retVal`

 Sets the Analyzer for the given search expression.
 The default Analyzer is `identity` for any ArangoSearch expression.
 This utility function can be used